keweimao/DeepDelight/Thread2/BEIR/BEIR_setup.md

 # Step-by-Step Local Deployment of BEIR Code

-Lixiao Yang\
+Lixiao Yang \
-7/9/2024
+7/30/2024

-This notebook illustrates the steps I conducted to setup BEIR locally.\
+This notebook illustrates the steps I conducted to setup BEIR locally and on BVM96 machine.\
 Note: this instruction is based on Windows OS, deployment on MacOS / Linux can be slightly different.

 ## 1. Create conda environment